Accelerated & Joint Degrees

 The field of Urban Planning has natural alliances with several other academic and professional disciplines.
-As such, the KU Urban Planning Department offers several joint degrees between planning and another University department.
+As such, the KU Urban Planning Program offers several joint degrees between planning and another University department.
 Each of these joint degree programs allows a student to earn two KU degrees while reducing the number of hours required to complete each of those degrees.

 Urban Planning/American Studies